MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 ## Check App Center SDK version at runtime

-You can get the version of App Center SDK that you are currently using.
+You can get the version of App Center SDK that you're currently using.

 ```csharp
 AppCenter.SdkVersion;